reflectoring/reflectoring.github.io/_posts/2020-02-25-password-encoding-spring-security.md

 ```

 The `scrypt` algorithm can not only configure the CPU cost but also memory cost.
 It makes the attack very expensive.
+In this encoder the memory costs and CPU cost depends on each other and can not be tuned separately.
 For example with the parameter from the code above, the password encoding will require 16MB memory.

 The output looks like this: